Healthcare in Ethiopia

-The government of Ethiopia is working towards building a universal health care system through a community-based health insurance model, where households can pay into the official health insurance fund of their woreda, or district, and draw upon it when in need of medical care.
-As of 2020, it was estimated that 45% to 50% of the population had health insurance coverage.
+The government of Ethiopia has implemented a community-based health insurance model as part of its strategy to achieve universal health care, where households can pay into the official health insurance fund of their woreda (district) and draw upon it when in need of medical care.
+As of 2025, the Community-Based Health Insurance (CBHI) program covers approximately 80% of Ethiopian citizens, having expanded from 13 districts in 2011 to over 1,100 districts nationwide.